nlohmann/rfc-docset/README.md

 ## Installation

-Just open file `rfc.docset` with Dash.
+Click on [**this link**](dash-feed://https%3A%2F%2Fraw.githubusercontent.com%2Fnlohmann%2Frfc-docset%2Fmaster%2Frfc.xml) to subscribe to the RFC docset.
+Dash will oben the "Downloads" dialog with a new entry "RFC".
+Then press the "Download" button to download the docset.
+The docset will be updated automatically.

 There will be a new entry "RFC" in the documentation list.
 You can search for an RFC with the prefix `rfc:`.

+To install the file locally, just open folder `rfc.docset` with Dash.

 ## Update docset